JamieBort/Learning-Directory/JavaScript/Courses/TheIronYardAssignments/RecipeSearch/README.md

 2. Upload to GitHub pages.
 3. Upload to Heroku.
 4. Come back to see how I can build out the functionality using their api.
 See `Optional Parameters` on the http://www.recipepuppy.com/about/api/ page.
+5. Need to address having two repos for the same work...

 ## Recources